How to Turn Your Lyrics Into a Real Song with AI

 That wall doesn't exist anymore.

-AI song generators can now take your lyrics — exactly as you wrote them — and turn them into a fully produced track with vocals, instrumentation, and a mix that sounds like it came out of a session.
+With AI song generators, you can now input your lyrics exactly as you wrote them and turn them into a fully produced track, complete with singing, instrumentation, and a mix that sounds like it came out of a session.
 Not a robotic reading of your words.
 An actual song.

-This guide is for people who already have the words.
+This guide is for people who have the words already written.
 You're not here to learn how to write lyrics.
 You've done that part.
 Now let's make them real.

-2. It generates a vocal melody that fits the natural cadence of your writing.
-Your words aren't forced into a pre-made melody.
-The melody forms around how your lyrics flow — where the emphasis falls, where the pauses land.
+It then generates a vocal melody that goes with the natural cadence of what you wrote.
+In other words, your words aren't being forced into a pre-made melody; the melody forms around the flow of your lyrics and where the emphasis and pauses are on every line.

-3. Instrumentation, arrangement, and production are built around the vocal.
-Genre, tempo, energy level, and vibe are either auto-detected from your lyrics or guided by a short description you add.
+Instrumentation, arrangement, and production are built around the vocal.
+The genre, tempo, energy level, and vibe of the song are auto-detected from the lyrics or can be guided by a short description you add.

-The key thing to understand: this isn't a karaoke machine reading your words over a beat.
+What is important to understand, however, is that this is not a karaoke machine reading your words over a beat.
 The AI is composing.
 Your lyrics are the creative seed, and the output is a genuine song built around them.

-Turning Your Lyrics Into a Song on Neume (Step by Step)
+Your Lyrics into a Song on Neume (Step by Step)

 Step 2: Describe the vibe, not the theory.

-You'll add a short description alongside your lyrics.
-Don't overthink this.
-You don't need to say "4/4 time signature in Bb minor."
-Say what the song should feel like:
+You will get a short description of what the lyrics might sound like.
+Never overthink this.
+You don't have to say "4/4 time signature in Bb minor."
+You just say what the song should feel like:

 The more specific your emotion and setting, the better the result.
 Genre helps too, but mood matters more.